pgardias/forgery-recognition/docs/index.md

 The CNN has 95% accuracy on the EMNIST dataset, and ideally could predict with high certainty what letter the GAN produced.
 Therefore, we connected the output of the GAN to the CNN and everytime the GAN generated a letter, the CNN would predict what letter it was, this process continued until the CNN predicted the input letter we wanted to produce.
 We thought this would generate high quality legible results, but found that the CNN was easily spoofed by poor quality characters.
 Overall, this was a large improvement over our base GAN model, but it still has varying output, as shown in the Figure XX below.
 You can clearly see that some of the words look great, and are high quality, but a few of the words still aren’t legible.
 It’s obvious in the first word on the right of Figure XX, that the three pronged lines were classified as a W even though they do not fully look like a W.

-  Figure XX.
+*Figure XX.*

 Furthermore, we created a function to create sentences, since before we could only generated set-length words.
 By breaking the sentence down into individual words we can generate each word at a time and then use a 28x28 white image to separate each word.
 These are all appended together to create sentences.

 The writing can be improved to look even more realistic by using a Gaussian blur and thresholding.
 The original EMNIST images are 256x256 and downsampled to the 28x28 we receive, since the GAN was trained on these it will always produce blurry characters,  therefore we can attempt to solve this counteracting their downsampling.
-As shown in Figure YY, first we blur the image using a Gaussian blur with kernel size (3,3) and sigmaX = 0.
+As shown in Figure YY, first we blur the image using a Gaussian blur with kernel size (3, 3) and sigmaX = 0.
 Then we threshold the image to remove the gray splotches that remain around characters to get clean output.
 This does have a downside, as the original GAN output contains some pressure intensity, which can be seen in Figure YY before blurring is applied, this is a feature of real human handwriting.
 Alternatively, the output may remove all pressure aspects, but does appear more legible as it removes incorrect glyphs and gray splotches that damage a character’s integrity.

-  Figure YY.
+*Figure YY.*

 ## Results
 ![](img/siamesenetwork_table_s9.png)